 - Sec.
-6 A PLAYER FORFEITS his/her exemption from liability to be put out if: - a.
-While the ball is in play, he/she is off the base he/she is entitled to. - b.
-After passing first base, the batter-runner attempts to advance toward second base. - c.
-After dislodging the base, the batter-runner or base-runner attempts to continue to the next base. - Sec.
+6 A PLAYER FORFEITS her exemption from liability to be put out if: - a.
+While the ball is in play, she is off the base he/she is entitled to. - After passing first base, the batter-runner attempts to advance toward second base. - c.
+After dislodging the base, the batter-runner or base-runner attempts to continue to the next base. - d.
+In the 70+ and 75+ divisions only, when the batter-runner or base-runner attempts to advance toward the next base after over-running any base. - Sec.
 7 BASE-RUNNERS ARE entitled to advance without liability to be put out: - a.
-When he/she is forced to vacate a base because the batter was awarded a base on balls or for catcher obstruction.
+When forced to vacate a base because the batter was awarded a base on balls or for catcher obstruction.
 The ball is dead. - b.
 When a fielder obstructs a base-runner from advancing to a base.

 EFFECT: When obstruction occurs, the umpire shall signal obstruction.
 All runners, except the obstructed runner, advance at their own risk.
-The obstructed runner may advance without liability to be put out to the next base he/she would have reached.
+The obstructed runner may advance without liability to be put out to the next base she would have reached.

 EXCEPTION: A base-runner obstructed in a rundown shall be awarded the lead base at the time of the obstruction.
-Any preceding runners forced to advance by the award of bases for obstruction shall advance without liability to be put out. - c.
+Any preceding runners forced to advance by the award of bases for obstruction shall advance without liability to be put out.

+- c.
 If no play is being made on the obstructed runner at the time of obstruction, the play shall proceed until completed (delayed dead ball).
-The umpire shall call "time" and impose such penalties, if any, that in his opinion will nullify the act of obstruction. - d.
+The umpire shall call "time" and impose such penalties, if any, that in his/her opinion will nullify the act of obstruction. - d.
 If a fielder without the ball fakes a tag, the umpire may award the obstructed runner and each other runner affected by the obstruction the bases they would have reached, had there been no obstruction.